UK public services face post-Brexit squeeze, forecasters warn

 Last week the Bank of England estimated the costs to date at 1.5 percent of GDP -- more than the forecast budget deficit for 2018/19.

-During 2016's referendum campaign, Brexit supporters including former foreign minister Boris Johnson said leaving the EU would free as much as 350 million pounds ($453 million) a week to spend on public services such as healthcare.
+During 2016's referendum campaign, Brexit supporters including former foreign minister Boris Johnson said leaving the EU would free as much as 350 million pounds a week to spend on public services such as healthcare.

 (Reporting by David Milliken, editing by Andy Bruce)